scoobiii/DEC/README.md

 Os membros do time têm uma variedade de certificações, incluindo:

 **Cloud Provider	Certification	Description**
-- Google Cloud Platform	Google Cloud Certified Professional Cloud Architect	Demonstrates the ability to design, build, and manage scalable, reliable, and secure cloud-based solutions that leverage Google Cloud Platform products and services.
+**- Google Cloud Platform	**Google Cloud Certified Professional Cloud Architect	Demonstrates the ability to design, build, and manage scalable, reliable, and secure cloud-based solutions that leverage Google Cloud Platform products and services.
-- Amazon Web Services	AWS Certified Solutions Architect - Associate	Demonstrates the ability to design and deploy highly scalable, cost-effective, and reliable distributed computing solutions on AWS.
+**- Amazon Web Services**	AWS Certified Solutions Architect - Associate	Demonstrates the ability to design and deploy highly scalable, cost-effective, and reliable distributed computing solutions on AWS.
-- Microsoft Azure	Microsoft Certified Azure Solutions Architect Expert	Demonstrates the ability to design and implement complex cloud-based solutions using Microsoft Azure services.
+**- Microsoft Azure	**Microsoft Certified Azure Solutions Architect Expert	Demonstrates the ability to design and implement complex cloud-based solutions using Microsoft Azure services.
 - Tencent Cloud	Tencent Cloud Certified - Cloud Architect	Demonstrates the ability to design, build, and operate scalable, reliable, and secure cloud-based solutions using Tencent Cloud services.
-- Huawei Cloud	Huawei Certified - Cloud Architect	Demonstrates the ability to design, build, and operate scalable, reliable, and secure cloud-based solutions using Huawei Cloud services.
+**- Huawei Cloud	Huawei Certified **- Cloud Architect	Demonstrates the ability to design, build, and operate scalable, reliable, and secure cloud-based solutions using Huawei Cloud services.
-- IBM Cloud	IBM Certified Cloud Architect - Associate	Demonstrates the ability to design and implement cloud-based solutions using IBM Cloud services.
+**- IBM Cloud	IBM Certified Cloud Architect ** - Associate	Demonstrates the ability to design and implement cloud-based solutions using IBM Cloud services.
-- Oracle Cloud	Oracle Certified Cloud Infrastructure Architect Associate	Demonstrates the ability to design, implement, and manage cloud-based solutions using Oracle Cloud Infrastructure services.
+**- Oracle Cloud	Oracle Certified ** Cloud Infrastructure Architect Associate	Demonstrates the ability to design, implement, and manage cloud-based solutions using Oracle Cloud Infrastructure services.
-- Alibaba Cloud	Alibaba Cloud Certified - Cloud Architect	Demonstrates the ability to design, build, and operate scalable, reliable, and secure cloud-based solutions using Alibaba Cloud services.
+**- Alibaba Cloud	Alibaba Cloud Certified** - Cloud Architect	Demonstrates the ability to design, build, and operate scalable, reliable, and secure cloud-based solutions using Alibaba Cloud services.
-- ISO 50001:2018	Sistema de Gerenciamento de Energia	Um padrão internacional que especifica os requisitos para um sistema de gerenciamento de energia (EnMS) que ajuda as organizações a melhorar seu desempenho energético.
+**- ISO 50001:2018	**Sistema de Gerenciamento de Energia	Um padrão internacional que especifica os requisitos para um sistema de gerenciamento de energia (EnMS) que ajuda as organizações a melhorar seu desempenho energético.
-- Uptime Institute Tier Certifications
+**- Uptime Institute Tier Certifications	**
-.
-Accredited Tier Designer	Demonstrates the ability to design data centers that meet the Uptime Institute Tier Standard.
+-  Accredited Tier Designer	Demonstrates the ability to design data centers that meet the Uptime Institute Tier Standard.
-.
-Accredited Operations Specialist	Demonstrates the ability to operate data centers that meet the Uptime Institute Tier Standard.
+-  Accredited Operations Specialist	Demonstrates the ability to operate data centers that meet the Uptime Institute Tier Standard.
-.
-Accredited Tier Specialist	Demonstrates the ability to assess and improve the availability of data centers.
+-  Accredited Tier Specialist	Demonstrates the ability to assess and improve the availability of data centers.
-.
-Accredited Sustainability Advisor	Demonstrates the ability to assess and improve the sustainability of data centers.
+-  Accredited Sustainability Advisor	Demonstrates the ability to assess and improve the sustainability of data centers.
-.
-Accredited Tier Professional	Demonstrates the ability to design, operate, and assess the availability and sustainability of data centers.
+-  Accredited Tier Professional	Demonstrates the ability to design, operate, and assess the availability and sustainability of data centers.
 .
 Accredited Operations Professional	Demonstrates the ability to operate and assess the availability and sustainability of data centers.

 **Remuneração**